|Alabama Mu Chapter|

 Click here to e-mail

 Obviously, the paramount duty of any college student is to excel in the classroom.
-The SAEís now have some of the most impressive grade point averages on campus.
-For instance, in 2000 SAE ranked 25th overall (out of 26 fraternities ranked) in grades compared to all other fraternities on campus.
+The SAE's have respectable grade point averages on campus.
+For example, in 2000, SAE ranked 25th overall (out of 26 fraternities ranked) in grades compared to all other fraternities on campus.
 In 2005, that number went up to tenth.
-The chapter ended the Spring semester 2012 with a GPA of 2.94, ranking us 5th in grades (out of 25 fraternites ranked) on campus.
-Commitment to education through weekly study halls and tutoring has obviously made a difference in our fraternityís overall academic plan for success.
+Our current 138 member chapter (second largest IFC fraternity) ended the Spring 2014 semester with an overall GPA of 3.02 (up from 2.92 in the Fall of 2013), ranking us 13th overall (up from 15th overall) in grades (out of 29 IFC fraternities ranked) on campus.
+The All-Fraternity Average was 3.00, while the All-Men's Average was 2.95.
+Commitment to education through weekly study halls and tutoring has obviously made a difference in our fraternity's overall academic plan for success.
 We are striving to continue this upward trend.

 Next to grades, it has been our second greatest goal to make the world around us better.
 To accomplish this goal, the SAE house elects a philanthropy chair to establish a precedent for our involvement in the Tuscaloosa community.
 We host several philanthropy events throughout the year, and on November 7, hosted our annual "Bucking for Breast Cancer" event.
 The event was held at Tuscaloosa's famous Gallettes, located on the strip.
 This allowed community members and other Greek organization members to attend.
 We organized live music and a mechanical bull for people to try out.
 There was a great turnout and all of the funds were donated to a good cause -- to help find a cure and help those affected by this disease.

 Our members have stayed active with a number of extracurricular activities.
-Many men are active in campus organizations, such as SGA, IFC and Capstone Men, while others compete at a high level on intramural teams (namely; basketball, football and golf).
-Two members play football on the Crimson Tide national championship team; Wilson Love '14 (DL) and Cade Foster '15 (Placekicker).
-Former Crimson Tide starting quaterback, Greg McElroy '11, is now the starting quarterback for the New York Jets.
+Many men are active in campus organizations, such as SGA (Hamilton Bloom is the newly elected SGA President), IFC and Capstone Men, while others compete at a high level on intramural teams (namely; basketball, football and golf).
+Two members played football on the Crimson Tide national championship team; Wilson Love '14 (DL) and Cade Foster '15 (Placekicker).
+Former Crimson Tide starting quaterback, Greg McElroy '11, is now a quarterback for the New York Jets.

-In annual chapter events, our mid-February "Stockholder's Ball" is coming up soon.
-"Parent's Weekend" is usually held the last weekend in March.
-Alumni and parents visit the house and share time and fond memories with the undergraduate brothers, then unite together in an elegant formal dinner prepared by the staff, followed by a brief program.
+In annual chapter events, we held our mid-February "Stockholder's Ball".
+"Parent's Weekend" was also held in March, where alumni and parents visit the house and share time and fond memories with the undergraduate brothers, then unite together in a golf outing, followed by an elegant formal dinner prepared by the staff, concluding with a brief program.

-We hold two major annual recruitment event weekends in the Spring semester where we get to know many great new prospective men.
-"Woodstock" and "Fear and Loathing are two upcoming must attend recruitment events (one in March, and one in April).
+We held two major recruitment event weekends in the Spring semester where we got to know many great new prospective men.
+These annual events are must attend recruitment events (usually held in late March and mid-April).
 These events offer an opportunity to establish many great relationships with potential members.
-Recruitment activities commence in late January, and will continue in earnest throughout the summer months and will formally wrap up in early September (although recruitment is truly a year round process at Mother Mu).
-New Recruitment Chairs have been elected and will soon be busy evaluating a plethora of names and Recommendations for a prospective Fall 2013 pledge class of approximately 45 new members.
+Early recruitment activities commence in late January, and will continue in earnest throughout the summer months and will formally conclude around the end of August (although recruitment is truly a year round process at Mother Mu).
+Our Recruitment Chairs are busy assembling and evaluating a plethora of names and Recruitment Recommendations for approximately 45 new members to be bid by September 3, 2014.